yairm210/Unciv/README.md

 I'm not planning on it.

-It means paying money to Apple, yet another release party, and since I don't have an IOS device it means I can't test it properly.
+It means paying money to Apple, yet another release path, and since I don't have an IOS device it means I can't test it properly.

 ## How can I learn to play?
 Where's the wiki?